kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/1-introduction/_index.md

 SOLID is mnemonic acronym.
 Each letter represents one principle.

-The principles were first introduced by Robert C. Martin but the acronym was later introduced by Micheal Feathers.
+The principles were first introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) but the acronym was later introduced by Michael Feathers.

 The following are the principles that are part of SOLID principles